-- PJ Library– PJ library send a to each kid, starting from 6 months old a free, Jewish book every month.
+PJ Library sends a free book to each kid, starting from 6 months old.
+A free, Jewish book comes in the mail every month.
 They also sometimes include activities to do or some other small project type of thing.
-We’ve been signed up for years and we love the books that we get.
+We’ve been signed up for years, and we love the books that we get.
 Here are some of the books that we’ve gotten.
 As you see, they are very well-loved.
-All the books have a Parent’s guide with some ideas for discussions about the themes in the books so it’s a great springboard for topics to discuss with your kids.
+All the books have a Parent’s guide with some ideas for discussions about the books’ themes, so it’s a great springboard for topics to discuss with your kids.

-- Imagination Library– We actually just signed up for this so we haven’t gotten any books yet so I can’t show you any pictures.
+We actually just signed up for Imagination Library, so we haven’t gotten any books yet, so I can’t show you any pictures.
 I am so incredibly excited to get them!
-Started by Dolly Parton, Imagination Library send a book every month by mail to your child.
+Started by Dolly Parton, Imagination Library sends a book every month by mail to your child.

-Update: We just got our first book from Imagination library and I cannot be more thrilled!
-As you can see, its “The Little Engine that Could” which is a childhood classic so something I am so happy to own!
-Having these books for the kids to look at and read all the time is so important and its amazing that it is free!
+Update: We just got our first book from Imagination library, and I cannot be more thrilled!
+As you can see, it’s “The Little Engine that Could,” which is a childhood classic, so something I am so happy to own!
+Having these books for the kids to look at and read all the time is so important, and, amazingly, it is free!

-3. Kellogg’s Family Rewards– I was hesitant to include this in the list because its not actually totally free.
-Kellogg’s has a program that for every participating box of Kellogg’s that you purchase, you can get a free kids book. of course, this means you have to spend money on cereal.
-If you are buying cereal anyways than its free. if you are buying cereal just to get the book, then not really free.
+I was hesitant to include Kellogg’s Family Rewards in the list because it’s not actually totally free.
+Kellogg’s has a program that you can get a free kids book for every participating box of Kellogg’s that you purchase.
+Of course, this means you have to spend money on cereal.
+If you are buying cereal anyway, then it’s free.
+If you are buying cereal just to get the book, then it is not really free.

-(Although if you are a savvy shopper and follow deal sites like hip2save then you may just score Kellogg’s cereal for super cheap on occasion- in which case you get cheap cereal and a free book for a kid so that would be the ultimate).
-This free book for kids program is different than the regular Kellogg’s Point Program so make sure to click on the right link to get your free book!
-To get you started here is a coupon for $1.00 off Kelloggs Cereal!
+(Although if you are a savvy shopper and follow deal sites like hip2save, then you may just score Kellogg’s cereal for super cheap on occasion- in which case you get cheap cereal and a free book for a kid, so that would be the ultimate).
+This free book for kids program is different than the regular Kellogg’s Point Program, so make sure to click on the right link to get your free book!

-If you have any family members that don’t need books (ha!ha!) or are just generous that way you can ask them for their leftover cereal boxes as well to help you get more books- think grandparents, aunts, uncles, cousins.
-If they eat cereal but don’t have kids in the house they will probably be very happy to save the boxes for you and let you use them to get free books.
-Since its a limit of 10 books for a household they can also apply for their own books and you can get even more books!
+If you have any family members who don’t need books (ha!ha!) or are just generous, you can ask them for their leftover cereal boxes to help you get more books- think grandparents, aunts, uncles, cousins.
+If they eat cereal but don’t have kids in the house, they will probably be thrilled to save the boxes for you and let you use them to get free books.
+Since its a limit of 10 books for a household, they can also apply for their own books, and you can get even more books!

 More Ways to get free books for kids:

 - Craiglist has everything on it.
-Including people giving away free kids books.
-Search for anyone who is looking to give away kids books for free.
-You would be surprise what you can get for free if you look a little and are willing to go pick it up!
-Make sure to search by location as you don’t want to find something awesome and then discover its pretty far away.
+Including people giving away free kids’ books.
+Search for anyone who is looking to give away kids’ books for free.
+You would be surprised what you can get for free if you look a little and are willing to go pick it up!
+Make sure to search by location as you don’t want to find something awesome and then discover it’s pretty far away.

 - Goodreads is another place that has tons of giveaways that you can enter.
-If you take some time and enter the giveaways that you want maybe you win some books for your home library!
+If you take some time and enter the giveaways you want, maybe you win some books for your home library!

-If any of the books we receive are not suitable for our family then I simply pass them on to someone else or donate them to the library or to the Little Free Library.
-As long as they are being read by a kid (or adult!) somewhere then all is good in the world.
+If any of the books we receive are not suitable for our family, I simply pass them on to someone else or donate them to the library or the Little Free Library.
+As long as they are being read by a kid (or adult!) somewhere, then all is good in the world.
 I’m happy to be the one providing free books for kids that are not my own!